yegor256/blog/_drafts/_why.md

 I won't do anything else, simply because you didn't ask.

-However, if you ask me to put your name and a link to your blog to the list of contributors, I will do it without any hesitation.
+However, if you ask me to put your name and a link to your blog in the list of contributors, I will do it without any hesitation.
 Morever, if you do that right inside the pull request you are submitting, I will merge it and your name will go right into the repo, into the very place you find the most suitable.

-Over the last six year of my active participation in open source development I've never seen anyone asking me that.
+Over the last six years of my active participation in open source development I've never seen anyone asking me that.
 Why?
 I don't know.
 Maybe all programmers are just shy and modest?
 I doubt it.